Briefing

 Claude Code

-Best for: Complex tasks, team workflows, agentic orchestration Price: $100/month for teams, individual tier available (Claude Code pricing 2026, SSD Nodes) Model: Opus 4.8 as the primary model Approach: Terminal-based agent that plans, executes, and learns
+Best for: Complex tasks, team workflows, agentic orchestration Price: $100/month for teams, individual tier available (Claude Code pricing 2026, SSD Nodes (opens in a new tab)) Model: Opus 4.8 (opens in a new tab) as the primary model Approach: Terminal-based agent that plans, executes, and learns

 Claude Code is not a code completion tool.
-It is an agent that works from your terminal: it reads your codebase, breaks a task into steps, and carries it out with Plan Mode approval gates, Hooks for automated quality checks, and multi-agent orchestration.
+It is an agent that works from your terminal (opens in a new tab): it reads your codebase, breaks a task into steps, and carries it out with Plan Mode approval gates, Hooks for automated quality checks, and multi-agent orchestration.
 Anthropic released Opus 4.8 on 28 May 2026, and it is the model behind the agent.
 (The article this is based on also claimed Claude Code uses "Sonnet 4.8 and Haiku 4.8" for sub-agents; those model versions do not appear to exist as of June 2026, when the current releases are Sonnet 4.6 and Haiku 4.5, so treat that detail as unconfirmed.)
 The Task System leans toward honesty over hype: it admits when it is unsure, asks for clarification, and checkpoints its progress so you can recover.

 Key differentiators: